ZeadShalaby/Twitter-web-System/README.md

     http://127.0.0.1:8000/
 ```

-## postman-ccollection

-1. **Import the Postman Collection**:
-   - Open Postman.
-   - Click on "Import" and upload the `Tickets.postman_collection.json` file.

-2. **Set Base URL in Postman**:
-   - Click on "Environments" and create a new environment.
-   - Set a variable `baseUrl` to `http://127.0.0.1:8000`.

-3. **Send Requests**:
-   - Select the imported collection and run the requests to test the API endpoints.

 ## Contributing

 Any contributions you make are **greatly appreciated**.

 * If you have suggestions for adding or removing projects, feel free
-  to [open an issue](https://github.com/ZeadShalaby/Tickets-System/issues/new) to discuss it, or directly
+  to [open an issue](https://github.com/ZeadShalaby/Twitter-web-System/issues/new) to discuss it, or directly
   create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.